datawrangl3r/datawranglerblog/content/blog/10-red-vs-blue-pill-making-right-decision.md

 **Power BI - Components & Pricing**

-In the following estimation, we assume that the dedicated capacity is A2 which can se
+The following estimation is done by assuming that the dedicated capacity is A4 (8 VCores + 25 GB of RAM).

 |  Components | Pricing |
 | --- | --- |